 Communication both internally and with your supplier should be fully transparent.
 Every person involved in the project should have a clear vision of the scope and be aware of the deadlines.

 Also, don’t forget about your end-users, they need to be aware of the efforts you are making to improve processes.
 Get them excited about it to increase your chances of adoption.

 Whether your communications via email or during a lunch & learn session, make sure you share the reasons for change and the benefits this will bring to the employees and the company.

 If you decided to update your expense policy to fit the new platform, make everyone aware of the new rules and apply them even before the app is launched so that people can get familiarized with them.

 While in some companies an email might be enough for users to adopt a new tool, in the majority of companies, you will need to host learning sessions to put everyone on the same page.

 With a digital expense solution, the actions required by employees submitting expenses are very limited.
 No need for extensive training or learning sessions.
 Host a fun lunch & learn and have everyone gather around pizzas in the lobby.

-Make people download the app and try on the spot.
-This way you can make sure that you answer all first questions and that the first experience with the app won’t be frustrating – especially for less tech savvy employees.
+Make people download the app and try it on the spot.
+This way you can make sure that you answer all first questions and that the first experience with the app won’t be frustrating – especially for less tech-savvy employees.